ramonsuarez/ramonsuarez.github.io/content/post/10-things-you-should-know-but-no-one-ever-tol.md

     - presentation
 post_format: []
 ---
-<div class="posterous_bookmarklet_entry"><div class="posterous_quote_citation">via [slideshare.net](http://www.slideshare.net/Hotei/10things2010)</div>The two highlights of this year’s Digital Marketing First in Brussels where this presentation by Evan Van Lissum and the [BetaGroup pitch slam](https://spideroak.com/download/referral/0dee7aede1b4ad45dc2c60c457828813).
+via [slideshare.net](http://www.slideshare.net/Hotei/10things2010)</div>The two highlights of this year’s Digital Marketing First in Brussels where this presentation by Evan Van Lissum and the [BetaGroup pitch slam](https://spideroak.com/download/referral/0dee7aede1b4ad45dc2c60c457828813).
 I also saw the 2009 version and will definitely follow the 2011 presentation if Evan continues updating it.

 </div>